— a recent student

 Online class offered through Zoom • Ten participants at any level

-Wednesdays • June 21 to July 12 • 2:00 to 4pm MT
+Wednesdays • April 17 to May 22 • 2:00 to 4pm MT

-FULL • Contact Lauren to get on the waiting list
+FULLContact Lauren to get on the waiting list

 With so many things to worry over, we need to keep finding joy and celebrating gratitude.
 This feel–good workshop will help you write in praise of small beauties, large events or anything in between.
 Learn how to move beyond the obvious like and love into the deeper and more magnificent why.
 We will map at least one wonderfully ordinary element of our lives, lifting the subject up and enriching it with the finest elements of craft and wild attention.